-Maths PACEs are sequential through to Year8/9; after this, students may choose what level they wish to study.
+Maths PACEs are sequential through to 1096; after this, students may elect a course of study.
 The following table is a guide.
+Algebra I (1097-1108) must be done for a Year 12 pathway (Year 11 or 12) if not already completed for Year 10.
 Contact us for more detailed assistance.

 Business Math - Very practical in everyday life!

 As our daughter was approaching year 10, we felt that It would be better for her to do Business Math in year 10 and then Algebra 1 in years 11 & 12.

 This has been a great decision!
 Our daughter plans to go into the music field for her career, and Business Math is great in showing how to keep books, paying taxes, insurances etc...

 Our daughter also found that she really enjoyed Business Math and as a result has decided that she would like to do a certificate III or IV in Book Keeping, to have as an extra behind her for different employment opportunities.